-After about 20 minutes of quiet (which, with Henry, is always worrisome), I went up to check on him.
+After about 20 minutes of quiet (something which with Henry is always worrisome), I went up to check on him.
 He had picked up his entire room and greeted me with a proud smile.
 “Look, I even made my bed all by myself,” he boasted.
 I got down on my knees and told him I was proud that he could do that.
 He shows me all the time what a big boy he is becoming.
 I asked him to connect that wonderful brain power to his mouth, so he can learn to stop himself from saying things that are not acceptable.
 He made a cross on my forehead (we do that as a blessing) and genuinely said he would try.

 Then he showed me his chalkboard.
 On it was a work of art.

 “That’s Mom smiling at me,” he said.
 I admired the drawing.
-Then, I asked him, what was supposed to be on my shirt in the drawing and he replied:
+Then I asked him what was supposed to be on my shirt in the drawing and he replied: